top of page

 • Unclear messaging = confused prospects.

-• DIY patchwork = "not ready for serious business.
+• DIY patchwork = "not ready for serious business."

+The irony?
+These business owners are absolutely ready.
 They're delivering incredible value.
 But their brand isn't telling that story.

 The real cost of brand inconsistency

+Let me be blunt: your inconsistent branding can cost you clients.
 They won't tell you.
 They won't leave feedback.
-They just quietly move on to someone who looks more "put together", even if that person isn't half as qualified as you.
+They just quietly move on to someone who looks more "put together," even if that person isn't half as qualified as you.

 Not because you're not good enough.
 But because your brand isn't doing its job.